 (b) remove any detention notice affixed by an inspector under this section to the agricultural products or package or lot of agricultural products or any notice indicating that the packages or lots of agricultural products are the subject of a detention notice.

-Penalty: $2 000
+Penalty: $2 000.

-(4g) An inspector may, with the approval of the Director General or a person authorized by the Director General in that behalf, revoke any detention notice given under this section and upon the revocation being so authorized the inspector shall remove the detention notice from the agricultural products or package of agricultural products as the case requires.
+(4g) An inspector may, with the approval of the Director General or a person authorised by the Director General in that behalf, revoke any detention notice given under this section and upon the revocation being so authorised the inspector shall remove the detention notice from the agricultural products or package of agricultural products as the case requires.

 (5) An inspector acting under the provisions of this section shall, if and when called upon, produce the certificate issued to him under section 8A(9).